Envirometrix/PredictiveSoilMapping/main.md

  5. Global estimates of ORC, BLD and CRF can be used as covariates so that consistent predictions can be produced (as explained in @ramcharan2018soil).
  6. By producing spatial predictions of OCS for specific time periods, one can derive estimates of OCS change (loss or gain).
  7. Most of the statistical / analytical tools required for running spatial analysis, time series analysis, export and visualization of soil carbon data are available in R, especially thanks to the contributed packages: aqp, caret, ranger, xgboost, GSIF, greenbrown and similar.
+ 8. Accurate measurements of bulk density (BLD) by horizon or depth interval for described soil profiles are critical for producing accurate calculations of soil carbon stock.
+Unfortunately, BLD data are often missing or not reported for many legacy soil profile descriptions and are frequently unreliable even when reported.
+Future efforts to sample and describe soil profiles should emphasise the collection and publication of accurate measurements of BLD by horizon or depth interval for all described soil profiles.

 <!--chapter:end:07-Soil_organic_carbon.Rmd-->